BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

     ...
 ```

-By setting `cluster_mode=False`, we can restrict each training node using its local Redis instance.
+By setting `cluster_mode=False`, we can restrict each training node to use only its local Redis instance.

 ```python
 cache_dataset = CachedDataset(